-Approaching her had been foolish, but he couldn't stop himself, her allure was too great.
+Approaching her had been foolish, but he couldn't stop himself.
+Her allure was too great.
 The sweet scent of fruit wafted from the market and swirled around the boat before flowing out towards the islands.
 He watched as she closed her eyes and followed the tangy perfume with her nose.
-Painfully his pants tightened, as a vision of her blindly memorized his body from ankles to neck nearly bringing him to his knees.
+Painfully, his pants tightened as a vision of her nakedness sprawling over him, eyes closed as she memorized his body's scent with the same air of innocent fascination nearly brought him to his knees.
 On instinct, he circled behind her before engaging her in conversation.
 As the sensual nymph faltered and fell into confusion behind a wall of prim English practicality, he smiled at the opposing natures locked in her slim body.
 Which would win out?

 Forcing himself to focus on the heavyset older man, Rizal tried to steer his body away from reaching out and touching the woman perched scant inches away.
 Acceptance on the old man's foolish quest was such a minor thing to win, but the true bounty was being able to close the distance on owning the fair-haired beauty.
 Now that he stood over her, drawing her scent into his lungs, the need to claim her as his was so much stronger.
 Watching her quiver in fear made him want to sweep her off the chair she was balanced on and ravish her.
-There was little in the way of safety in his mind.
+As a warrior of his people, his duty was to protect, but with this exotic woman, there was little consideration for safety in his mind.
 Transfixed, Rizal watched the slim column of her throat as she reflexively swallowed.
-The telltale thrum of her heartbeat throbbing to one side caused another deeper hunger to rise.
+The telltale thrum of her heartbeat throbbing at one side caused another, deeper hunger to rise.
+One he tamped down with gentle, calming words.

 "Be at peace Miss, there is nothing for you to fear.
 The Berbalangs are a fierce warrior people.
-Whenever you have such, there are rumors and fears that are spread through ignorance and fear."
+Whenever you have such, there are rumors and lies spread through ignorance and fear."
 He made his voice as soothing as possible.